Nevermore: Dreaming Neon Black and Dead Heart in a Dead World (1999–2001)

-Three years without releases followed, but in 1999, the album Dreaming Neon Black was released.
+Three years without releases followed, but in 1999, Nevermore's third album Dreaming Neon Black was released.
 The album's lyrics, based partly on the events Warrell Dane underwent after the disappearance of his longtime girlfriend, narrate the story of a man's slow decline into madness, subsequent to the death of the only woman he ever loved.
 The tracks of this album are varied in style, ranging from slow and melodic to aggressive and progressive.

 A long tour followed with Nevermore sharing stages with bands such as Mercyful Fate, Arch Enemy, Iced Earth, and Opeth.
 After the end of the tour, in 2000, guitarist Tim Calvert announced his departure from the band, subsequent to his marriage.
 Instead of finding a replacement, the band decided to continue as a quartet, hiring session guitarists for live appearances, such as Curran Murphy (who went on to play in Annihilator) and Chris Broderick of Jag Panzer and Megadeth.
 Nevermore proceeded to record Dead Heart in a Dead World, which was followed by tours with several bands, most notably with In Flames and Shadows Fall in late 2000 and Savatage in 2001.